How to Communicate When Others Can’t Imagine Your Symptoms

 • They are important

-They describe boundaries the body enforces, whether others understand them or not.
+They describe boundaries the body appears to enforce, whether others fully understand them or not.

 Most importantly:

-They eliminate the guesswork.
-They anchor the conversation to something that exists outside both people’s interpretations.
+They reduce some of the guesswork.
+They anchor the conversation to something more observable than either person’s interpretation alone.

 How to Identify Your Own Constraints